erikolson186/relational.js/README.md

     { a: 'Nathan', b: 'Steve' }
 ]);

-// predicate: There exists an ancestor "a" with a descendant "b". let ancestor = parent.tclose();
+// predicate: ancestor "a" has descendant "b". let ancestor = parent.tclose();

 for (let { a, b } of ancestor) {